telerik/kendo-ui-core/docs/controls/editors/validator/how-to/validator-in-mvvm.md

 ---
-title: Add Kendo Validator in MVVM
+title: Add the Validator to MVVM
-page_title: Add Kendo Validator in MVVM  | Kendo UI Validator
+page_title: Add the Validator to MVVM | Kendo UI Validator
-description: "Learn how to fully integrate the Kendo UI Validator in MVVM scenario."
+description: "Learn how to fully integrate the Kendo UI Validator in an MVVM scenario."
 slug: howto_addvalidatormvvm_validator
 ---

-# Add Kendo Validator in MVVM
+# Add the Validator to MVVM

-The example below demonstrates how to fully integrate the Kendo UI Validator in MVVM scenario using the Observeble's [change event](/api/javascript/data/observableobject#events-change) and the Kendo Validator's [validate method](/api/javascript/ui/validator#methods-validate).
+The example below demonstrates how to fully integrate the Kendo UI Validator in an MVVM scenario by using the [`change` event](/api/javascript/data/observableobject#events-change) of the Observable and the [`validate` method](/api/javascript/ui/validator#methods-validate) of the Validator.

 ###### Example